yelicoder/spring-jpa/README.md

   * @Table - Table specifics
   * @Id - Primary Key
   * @GeneratedValue - Used with @Id.
 Strategies are:
-    * IDENTITY - unique at per type
+    * IDENTITY - unique per type
     * AUTO - unique at the database level
     * SEQUENCE - If database supports it.
 No gurantee that id are continuous
     * TABLE - almost identical to SEQUENCE.
 Uses identity table